top of page

 The streets and sidewalks were stained with a kaleidoscope of brightly colored caterpillar innards as ten-year-old feet bedecked with PF Flyers gleefully squished them into oblivion.
 What fun we had discovering the brilliant, crayola-like secrets contained within their lifeless bodies.

 It didn’t seem cruel.
-We wanted to see what color butterfly they would become and at 10, patience wasn’t optional.
-If we didn’t squish them, the sharp beaked robins and starlings would peck them to pieces or sometimes mercifully swallow them whole.
+We just wanted to see what color butterfly was about to emerge and at that age, patience wasn’t a default setting.
+Besides, if we didn’t squish them, the sharp beaked robins and starlings would peck them to pieces anyway or sometimes mercifully swallow them whole.

-The smell of scorched bark stained our throats as ghostly fibers, caterpillar- confetti, exploded in flimsy, gossamer filaments, hurling gobs of bugs to a fiery fall.
-Armageddon.
+The smell of scorched bark stained our throats as ghostly fibers and caterpillar- confetti exploded in flimsy gossamer filaments hurling gobs of bugs to a fiery fall.

 Except for the caterpillars.
-I had forgotten about the caterpillars...
+I had forgotten about those caterpillars...